Second edition of the Encyclopædia Britannica: Maps

 The treatise "Geography" article offers nineteen plates of maps, numbered CXVII to CXXXV.
 Two additional maps can be found in the articles "South Sea" and "Wind."

 Sales

-We do not know precisely how well the second edition sold.
+It is not precisely known how well the second edition sold.
 Robert Kerr, who edited the memoirs of the first edition's editor, William Smellie, estimated that only 1,500 sets had been printed.
-But the Edinburgh wholesaler Charles Elliot, a partner of the publishers, sold 1,500 sets alone in less than a year, and Archibald Constable, who bought the Britannica in 1812 and had been distributing it since 1788, wrote that 4,500 sets had been printed.
+But the Edinburgh wholesaler Charles Elliot, a partner of the publishers, sold that number of sets in less than a year, and Archibald Constable, who bought the Britannica in 1812 and had been distributing it since 1788, wrote that 4,500 sets had been printed.
 Furthermore, the fact that the price of a set in boards rose from 10 pounds, 10 shillings to 12 pounds in the 1780s suggests reasonably strong demand.
 In any event, the second edition was enough of a financial success that Bell and Macfarquhar began an even more ambitious third edition a few years later.